 There are three mathematics courses that have no prerequisites: MAT 111 Statistics, MAT 120 Introduction to Functions, and MAT 121 Applied Calculus.
-Also, the mathematics Core class, COR 203 Great Ideas of Modern Mathematics, has no prerequisites.
-Thus, any of these four courses can be taken at any time by any Oglethorpe undergraduate student, although sophomore standing (or higher) is strongly recommended when taking COR 203.
+Also, the mathematics Core class, COR 314 Mathematics and Human Nature, has no prerequisites.
+Thus, any of these four courses can be taken at any time by any Oglethorpe undergraduate student, although junior standing (or higher) is strongly recommended when taking COR 314.

-· · · · · · · · · · · · · · · · · · ·

 Course Prerequisite

 (Earning a grade of C- or better)

 MAT 130 Advanced Functions MAT 120 Introduction to Functions

 MAT 131 Calculus I MAT 130 Advanced Functions

 MAT 132 Calculus II MAT 131 Calculus I